addyosmani/backbone-fundamentals/README.md

 * Search queries with additional parameters (e.g sort, pagination) `#search/kiwis/srelevance/p7`
 * Queries for specific photos `#photo/93839`
 * A default route (no parameters passed)

+This tutorial will be expanded shortly to fully cover the demo application.
+In the mean time, please see the practicals folder for the completed application that demonstrates the router resolution discussed earlier between Backbone and jQuery Mobile.

 ###jQuery Mobile: Going beyond mobile application development